hexiro/autorequests/README.md

 ## 📅 Planned Features

-* converting camelCased method names to snake_case.
 * replace hardcoded values with parameters that have default values.
 * detecting base paths (like /api/v1) and setting that in the class constructor. (maybe).
-* the ability to parse other formats of data from the browser (not just fetches).

 ## 🐞 Contributing